 Thank you Publix Supermarkets!!

-We are please to announce that Publix Supermarkets has again raised the bar for the athletes of Special Olympics Georgia!
-Through the generous efforts of over 180 Stores in Georgia asking for donations from customers in exchange for Paper Torch Icons, Publix Supermarkets was able to raise over $475,000 for the 25,878 athletes of Special Olympics Georgia!!!
+We are pleased to announce that Publix Supermarkets has again raised the bar for the athletes of Special Olympics Georgia!
+Through the generous efforts of over 180 Stores in Georgia asking for donations from customers in exchange for Paper Torch Icons, Publix Supermarkets was able to raise over $614,000 for the 26,698 athletes of Special Olympics Georgia!!!
 WOW!!!
 On behalf of every athlete in Georgia, THANK YOU PUBLIX!!!

 The Law Enforcement Torch Run (LETR) is the largest annual fundraising event benefiting Special Olympics Georgia.
 This signature event plays a significant role in Special Olympics Georgia’s annual budget.